 Additionally, several components used in our on-premise devices, end-point devices and new products such as Ooma AirDial are "single sourced" and any interruption in the suppliers of such components could cause our business and operating results to suffer as we identify alternative sources of components.
 For example, we have experienced longer lead times in the supply of some of these components as a result of global supply chain disruptions caused in-part by the ongoing COVID-19 pandemic and war in the Ukraine.
 We are also subject to the risk of shortages (including changes in the prioritization of our orders), price increases and the risk that our suppliers may discontinue or modify components used in our products.
 The occurrence of other events outside our control, such as public health crises, natural disasters or climate change, could impact our suppliers' facilities and component providers, many of which are located in China and other countries in Asia.
 Travel restrictions have been imposed by many countries, including air travel and transport, that have caused and are likely to continue to cause delays in shipment of our products as well as increased logistics costs.
-If our supply chain continues to be disrupted, we could also experience material and adverse impacts on the availability or cost of components used in our on-premise devices and channel partners with a sufficient supply of products and devices at price points or with functional characteristics and reliability that meet our customers' needs.
+If our supply chain continues to be disrupted, we could also experience material and adverse impacts on the availability or cost of components used in our on-premise devices and end-point devices, and to the extent these challenges continue for a prolonged period, we may not be able to provide our customers and channel partners with a sufficient supply of products and devices at price points or with functional characteristics and reliability that meet our customers' needs.
 Future repetition of such delays could negatively affect our ability to deliver product to our customers in a timely manner and may harm our business, operating results and hinder our growth.